psychbruce/bruceR/README.md

 Enter one or more numbers, or an empty line to skip updates:
 ```
-You may enter an **empty line** to skip updating other packages.
+You can update all the packages that `bruceR` depends on or just enter an **empty line** to skip updating these dependency packages.

-In a few cases, you might also see these warning messages:
+## Potential Bugs During Installation

+All the bugs listed below have no relationships with `bruceR` *per se*.
+They are actually related to the installation and updates of the dependency packages of `bruceR`.

+### Bug #1:
 ```
 WARNING: Rtools is required to build R packages, but is not currently installed.